-A liver transplant is a surgical procedure that removes a liver that no longer functions properly (liver failure) and replaces it with a healthy liver from a deceased donor or a portion of a healthy liver from a living donor.
+A liver transplant is a surgery that removes a liver that no longer functions properly (liver failure) and replaces it with a healthy liver from a deceased donor or a portion of a healthy liver from a living donor.

 Your liver is your largest internal organ and performs several critical functions, including:

 - Processing nutrients, medications and hormones

 - Producing bile, which helps the body absorb fats, cholesterol and fat-soluble vitamins

 - Making proteins that help the blood clot